-The cricketing fraternity of the Wayamba Province is buzzing with unprecedented excitement as Maliyadeva College and St Anne’s College prepare to lock horns for the 42nd ‘Battle of the Rocks’ big match encounter scheduled to be played from March 20 to 22 at the Welagedara International Stadium in Kurunegala.
-This year’s encounter carries a special significance, marking the first time in the rivalry’s history that the match will be contested over three days.
+The cricketing fraternity of the Wayamba Province is buzzing with unprecedented excitement as Maliyadeva College and St Anne’s College prepare to lock horns in the 42nd ‘Battle of the Rocks’ big match encounter, scheduled to be played from March 20 to 22 at the Welagedara International Stadium in Kurunegala.
+This year’s encounter carries special significance, marking the first time in the rivalry’s history that the match will be contested over three days.

-The battle was initiated way back in 1959, with Nissanka Cooray (Maliyadeva) and Mahinda Yatawara (St. Anne’s) as captains, and the flagship event of the schools had been unluckily hated several times due to various concerns.
-The legendary left-arm spinner (all-time top left-arm wicket-taker in Test cricket) Rangana Herath, fast bowler Eric Upashantha, middle-order batsman Ranjith Madurasinghe, Twenty20 player Jeevantha Kulatunga, and wicketkeeper-batsman Minod Bhanuka represented the Maliyadeva outfit in their schooling days, while the wicketkeeper-batsman and former Sri Lanka Women’s team’s head coach Lanka de Silva played for St Anne’s College.
-As far as the overall victory tally is concerned, Maliyadeva College emerges as the undisputed king in the battle by securing six outright titles.
-On the other hand, though St Anne’s came close to their maiden title several times, the Devans have managed to hold their nerve and post a stalemate.
+The battle was initiated back in 1959, with Nissanka Cooray (Maliyadeva) and Mahinda Yatawara (St Anne’s) as captains.
+However, the flagship event has unfortunately been halted several times due to various concerns.
+The legendary left-arm spinner (the all-time leading left-arm wicket-taker in Test cricket) Rangana Herath, fast bowler Eric Upashantha, middle-order batsman Ranjith Madurasinghe, Twenty20 player Jeevantha Kulatunga, and wicketkeeper-batsman Minod Bhanuka all represented Maliyadeva during their school days.
+Meanwhile, wicketkeeper-batsman and former Sri Lanka Women’s team head coach Lanka de Silva played for St Anne’s College.

 - Photos – Maliyadeva College Team Preview 2026